 Neil Gaiman's Neverwhere has the angel Islington who pretty much fits the angel stereotype: divinely beautiful, unfailingly kind and caring, and frequently associated with light.
 On first impression, that is.
 Let's just say that there's a reason why Islington's in a secluded room in London Below and not in Heaven with the other angels: he's Ax-Crazy.

-And in the Nightside series (which uses the same cosmology, like all Simon R. Green's books) the second book Agents of Light and Darkness has the angels of heaven and hell duking it out in the streets.
+In the Nightside series (which uses the same cosmology, like all his books) the second book Agents of Light and Darkness has the angels of heaven and hell duking it out in the streets.
 Casualties among the innocent bystanders are high, and there's no obvious way to tell which side a given angel is on.
 Also, some who see the angels too close up turn to salt, like Lot's wife in Genesis.

 By contrast, the seraphim and nephilim in the later book Many Waters are more like what a contemporary audience would think of as angels, being winged humanoids, but correspond to "the sons of God" as described in Genesis 6:4 rather than current stereotypes.
 The seraphim are basically servants of God on earth and usually have eyes and wings coloured in some variant of gold, silver or blue.
 The nephilim, which are implied to be fallen angels, have eyes and wings of more vivid colours like red and violet.
 They are all immortal, and not outright antagonistic with each other, but the nephilim are trapped on earth where the seraphim can return to heaven.
 Nephilim are male and enjoy sleeping with human women and fathering children on them; seraphim are androgynous and celibate (although they sometimes fall in love).
 Also, each one, seraphim and nephilim, has an animal form into which he can change — though the nephilim take the shapes of worms, snakes, dragons, and other ugly things.